 Can you tell us more about the distillation process and botanicals?

-Our distillation process is classic – we follow the London Dry method and do single shot distillations.
-We don’t add any sugar or honey – our natural sweetness and smoothness is derived from our choice and blend of botanicals.
+For our Southeast Asian Dry Gin the distillation process is classic – we follow the London Dry method and do single shot distillations.
 When we started development, we didn’t want to mess with the traditions of gin, so we have a lot of traditional botanicals in there that play an important role in the structure, mouthfeel and background complexity of the gin, along with the prominent taste of juniper of course.

 We rejected some of the more obvious Southeast Asian flavours - lemongrass tasted very artificial when distilled and Kaffir Lime Leaf was a bit too much like potpourri.
 The five Southeast Asian botanicals were carefully chosen to create the right balance - Calamansi for its vibrant citrus, Thai Sweet Basil for herbaceous and savoury notes, Galangal for spice, warmth and an additional layer of citrus, and red and black Kampot Pepper for complexity, spice and a long finish.

 Our Oriental Pink gin is a completely new recipe; we distil raspberry and red dragon fruit along with some, but not all, of the botanicals from our dry.
 We then infuse additional raspberry and lychee post distillation.
 Future editions will utilise cold distillations and some other interesting processes that we are currently exploring.